BackupTheBerlios/hjb-svn/trunk/docs/rst/delete-connection.rst

 :Returns: N/A

-This **DELETE** request stops and deletes the connection with the specified URI.
+This **DELETE** request stops and deletes the connection identified by the request's URI.
 This command

 * removes all the sessions created by the connection.

   - First, the sessions' JMS objects are deleted

-  - Then the sessions are closed;
+  - Then the sessions themselves are closed;

   - Finally, the connection is closed and removed.